wikiakai/FlutterRecipesApp/README.md

 ## Description

-This is mobile app made with Flutter framework, using 2 API's endpoint to GET data and 1 endpoint to data.
+This is mobile app made with Flutter framework, using 2 API's endpoint to GET data and 1 endpoint POST to data.

 ## How to Run